cardano-foundation/CIPs/CIP-0118/README-nested.md

-- the input to (and therefore output of) each script is predictable at the time of (underspecified) tx construction, so that it is possible to compute required `ExUnits` for each of the scripts run by every sub-transaction at the time of construction (but it's not compulsory)
+- the input to (and therefore output of) each script is predictable at the time of (underspecified) tx construction, so that it is possible to compute required `ExUnits` for each of the scripts run by every sub-transaction at the time of construction

-2. Contracts can only view data in transactions fixed by `requiredTxs`, rather than all sub-txs
+2. Contracts can only view data in the transaction running them, except in the case that a top-level tx is running a batch-observer script

-3. In this design, script outputs can be computed by any Babel service receiving an incoming underspecified transaction, and they do not depend on the top-level transaction, this makes constructing (and determining whether it is even possible to construct) a valid top-level transactions more straightforward.
+3. In this design, script outputs (except of batch-observers) can be computed by any Babel service receiving an incoming underspecified transaction (as well as the author of the transaction), and they do not depend on the top-level transaction.
+This makes constructing (and determining whether it is even possible to construct) a valid top-level transactions more straightforward.